A recipe for traditional Irish potato cakes – better known as boxty.

 Whisk together flour, salt, and baking powder.

-Combine flour mixture into raw potatoes, mashed potatoes, and eggs.
+Combine flour mixture with the raw potatoes, the leftovermashed potatoes, and the eggs.

 Add enough mix to make a batter.